freerobby/sendgrid_toolkit/README.md

 - - -

-If you believe a once-invalid email address is now valid and would like Sendgrid to deliver future emails to that address, you may delete the InvalidEmail entry:
+If you believe a once-invalid email address is now valid and would like SendGrid to deliver future emails to that address, you may delete the InvalidEmail entry:

     invalid_emails.delete :email => "email@address.of.invalid.to.delete"